Geeeeeker/build-FreeFileSync-on-64bit-RaspberryPiOS/README.md

 ```

 # Troubleshooting & Known Issues

+## At least with the 14.4 and the changes above, theme matches system mode, no arbitrary switching
+While the FreeFileSync GUI options has a place to arbitrarily switch the app's theme between Light and Dark, right now with the changes above, the FreeFileSync app matches the system mode (light or dark) and the option to change has no effect.

 ##  Image used in 'About' diaglog is missing generating an error dialog window
 When opening the 'About' dialog, a reference image file is missing.
 The lack of image generates an error but doesn't seem to have any other impact.